What Is the Purpose of Sampling in Research?

 Save Time

 Contacting everyone in a population takes time.
-And, invariably, some people will not respond to the first effort at contacting them, meaning researchers have to invest more time for follow-up.
+And, invariably, some people will not respond to the first effort at contacting them, meaning researchers must invest more time for follow-up.
 Random sampling is much faster than surveying everyone in a population, and obtaining a non-random sample is almost always faster than random sampling.
 Thus, sampling saves researchers lots of time.

 Save Money

 The number of people a researcher contacts is directly related to the cost of a study.
 Sampling saves money by allowing researchers to gather the same answers from a sample that they would receive from the population.
+Whether you need a sample size of 100 or 10,000, sampling is almost always more cost-effective than a full census.

 Non-random sampling is significantly cheaper than random sampling, because it lowers the cost associated with finding people and collecting data from them.
 Because all research is conducted on a budget, saving money is important.